-Another prominent advice after Google implemented machine learning into its algorithm is the use of LSI keywords in your site’s content.
+Another prominent piece of advice after Google implemented machine learning into its algorithm is the use of LSI keywords in your site’s content.

 Latent Semantic Indexing is a mathematical method developed in the late 1980s.
 It is used to find latent relationships between words to improve the understanding of given information.
 To put it simply, when you type a “hot dog” query in Google Search, you will first get food-related results, not dog related.

 Some SEO experts proposed that, if you sprinkle a few synonyms and related words to your targeted keywords, you will better explain to Google what your page is about.

 The problem here is that there is no evidence to support this theory.
 Latent semantic indexing is something that search engines should have surpassed years ago - its basic stuff for Google.
 Google is arguably using far more sophisticated machine-learning techniques.